2010 Florida State Seminoles football team

 The 2010 Florida State Seminoles football team represented Florida State University in the 2010 NCAA Division I FBS college football season.
 The Seminoles were led by first-year head coach Jimbo Fisher and played their home games at Bobby Bowden Field at Doak Campbell Stadium.
 They were members of the Atlantic Coast Conference, playing in the Atlantic Division.

 They finished the season 10–4, 6–2 in ACC play, and won the Atlantic Division to earn a spot in the ACC Championship Game where they were defeated by Virginia Tech.
 They were invited to the Chick-fil-A Bowl where they defeated South Carolina.

 The 2010 season marked the Seminoles' first ten win season since 2003 and their first appearance in the ACC title game since 2005.

-Previous season

-Florida State ended the 2009 season with a 7–6 record (4–4 in the ACC).
-Head coach Bobby Bowden coached his last game at the university on January 1, 2010, in the 2010 Gator Bowl, which they won, 33–21, over the West Virginia Mountaineers.
-Jimbo Fisher took over the head coaching position in the offseason.
-The Seminoles were ranked No. 20 in the coaches' poll coming into the 2010 season.